quynhdinh/quynhdinh.github.io/_posts/2020-12-07-principles-raydalio.md

-- "The most important thing i learned is an approach to life based on principles that helps me find out whats true and what to do about it."
+- "The most important thing I learned is an approach to life based on principles that helps me find out whats true and what to do about it."